 I am a interdisciplinary scholar of queer and feminist media and cultural studies with a focus on speculative fiction, digital media, and online fandom.
 I live in the Washington, DC area.

 Since August 2014, I have been a tenure track Assistant Professor of Women’s Studies at University of Maryland College Park, where I teach in the LGBT Studies program and am a core faculty member in the undergraduate honors program in Design Cultures & Creativity and an affiliate with American Studies and the Maryland Institute for Technology in the Humanities.
 Prior to taking up this position, I taught in the English department, Doctoral Program in Literature and Criticism, and Women’s Studies Program at Indiana University of Pennsylvania for two years.

 In 2012 I completed my PhD at the University of Southern California, where I was housed in the English department but worked mainly with faculty in American Studies, Critical Studies in the School of Cinematic Arts, and Gender Studies.
 I also learned a lot from scholars at the Institute for Multimedia Literacy.
 Before coming to the US for my PhD, I studied at the University of Edinburgh and the University of Sussex.
 I grew up in the city of Glasgow, Scotland, which I continue to love dearly and miss terribly.

 My first book, Old Futures: Speculative Fiction and Queer Possibility, is published by NYU Press (2018).
-I am currently working on a co-authored book on slash fan fiction and a monograph on critical and social justice-oriented fan cultures and participating in collaborative work as part of the TransformDH collective.
+I am currently working on a co-authored book on slash fan fiction and a monograph on critical and social justice-oriented fan cultures, and I also have research interests in the digital humanities.
 You can read more on my research page.